marxin/texi2rst-generated/sphinx/gccint/describing-relative-costs-of-operations.rst

   in code size, for example where the number of insns emitted to perform a move would be greater than that of a library call.

+.. function:: bool TARGET_OVERLAP_OP_BY_PIECES_P(void )

+  This target hook should return true if when the ``by_pieces`` infrastructure is used, an offset adjusted unaligned memory operation in the smallest integer mode for the last piece operation of a memory region can be generated to avoid doing more than one smaller operations.

 .. function:: int TARGET_COMPARE_BY_PIECES_BRANCH_RATIO(machine_mode mode)

   When expanding a block comparison in MODE, gcc can try to reduce the